sobodozie1/EDA_sql1/README.md

   - Investigate, if needed, the distribution of numerical variables by executing queries such as <b>SELECT MIN(columnname), MAX(columnname), AVG(columnname) FROM tablename;</b>.
   - Calculate summary statistics for numeric columns using aggregate functions like <b>SUM, COUNT, AVG, MIN, and MAX</b> combined with the <b>GROUP BY</b> clause to analyze different subsets of data.
   - Explore the distribution of categorical variables by querying <b>SELECT columnname, COUNT(*) FROM tablename GROUP BY columnname;</b> to retrieve the frequency count for each unique category.
 <p>Remember, SQLite is primarily a database engine, and while it provides powerful querying capabilities, some advanced EDA tasks may require exporting data to a dedicated statistical analysis tool or programming language like Python.
-And in this case Python via Jupyter Notebook was employed.</p>
+And in this case <b>Python via Jupyter Notebook</b> was employed.</p>